 4. Explore the architecture of Old Louisville

 The old part of Louisville is an architectural gem.
 When you go on a tour of the Old South of Louisville, you will see a 45-square-block residential community with a huge historic area.
-There are lavish homes built with the industrial fortunes of the 19th-century.
-It was in the ‘50s and ’60s, when these homeowners moved to the modern and developing Louisville suburbs, many of these huge houses deteriorated, but a few of them still remain and have been preserved.
+There are lavish homes built with the industrial fortunes of the 19th century.
+It was during the ‘50s and ‘60s when these homeowners moved to the modern and developing Louisville suburbs, many of these huge houses deteriorated, but a few of them still remain and have been preserved.